From post 347. Not So Difficult:

 The truth is that indecision is almost always worse than deciding something and trying it, even if you fail.
 At least you will have found out that that path was not for you, and can cross that one off.

-That is an old truth, yes, and it has been repeated on many personal development blogs, not in the least that of the Steve Pavlina, which is probably one of the cleverest when it comes to analyzing this topic more in-depth.
+That is an old truth, yes, and it has been repeated on many personal development blogs, which is probably one of the cleverest when it comes to analyzing this topic more in-depth.

 It takes courage to make a decision, yes, but as I have often – very often – found out … the act of doing something courageous will often make you feel brave.
 Even if it is a little step into the unknown.

 So don’t sit around waiting to feel brave.
 It will never happen.
 Do something – to solve your problems – whatever it is.
 However small it is.
 Do something.
 Do it persistently.
 And you will feel braver and braver.
 And less and less indecisive.

 You will also feel more informed – about what is good and bad for you in this particular matter.
 And hence more confident in making more and better decisions.
 And therefore we have a virtuous circle.